 If I am not meeting Satisfactory Academic Progress, will I be dropped by the fee payment deadline due to non-payment?

 Appeals not received by the priority deadline appeal submission date are subject to being dropped due to non-payment and no selection of a payment or deferment plan.

 How long after my appeal is approved will my financial aid funds be released?

 Grants will disburse the day after the Official Reporting Day, typically the thirteenth day of the semester.
 Remember that certain grants require minimum enrollment (i.e., 9 credit semester hours for TX Grant).

 When will my appeal be reviewed?

 Where do I submit my Appeal Form?

-Appeals can be emailed to SAP@uh.edu, faxed to our office at (713) 743-9098 or dropped off to our SFA counter in the Welcome Center, when the office is open.
+Appeals can be uploaded via your myUH self-service account, faxed to our office at (713) 743-9098 or submitted in person to the SFA counter in the Welcome Center, when the office is open.
 When uploading your documents, please save all pages as a one PDF for uploading.
 We encourage you to visit with an advisor to have your initial appeal reviewed for completion.